 How Many Days For Hoi An

 One day in Hoi An is doable if you are only interested in the ancient town.
 But if you want to explore all that Hoi An has to offer, I recommend setting aside 3 days.
-This gives you enough time to see Hoi An and attractions nearby.
+This gives you enough time to see Hoi An and the attractions nearby.
 There are many interesting activities and day trips that you can plan in your Hoi An itinerary.

-Hoi An Travel Guide Tips: Make sure to stay one night in Hoi An as the ancient town is incredibly beautiful when the lanterns lit up.
+Hoi An Travel Guide Tips: Make sure to stay one night in Hoi An as the ancient town is incredibly beautiful when the lanterns light up.
 You can read more things to do in the Hoi An Travel Guide below.

 Where To Stay

 If you’re looking for places to stay in Hoi An during your first visit to Vietnam, the best area to stay is within Hoi An Ancient Town.
 Staying in the heart of Hoi An will put you closest to the attractions.
-You’ll find the best food and exploring the town easily.
+You’ll find the best food and explore the town easily.

 We stayed at Hoian Central Hotel, a lovely 3-star hotel to stay in the heart of Hoi An.
 It is very close to the old town with about 3 mins walk.
 The room and bathroom were clean and very comfortable and everything you could want.
 They even have bicycles you can use for free during your stay.

-A great value and great location to stay in Hoi An.
+A great value and a great location to stay in Hoi An.
 Check the room rate for your best stay in Hoi An.